Waxahatchee has shared a new single, 'Mud', taken from her 'Tigers Blood' sessions

 The new track is from her Grammy-nominated album sessions, ahead of European and UK summer tour dates.

-Waxahatchee is an American indie music project, formed in 2010 by American singer-songwriter Kathryn Crutchfield (born January 4, 1989), known professionally as Katie Crutchfield, following the breakup of her previous band P.S.
+Waxahatchee is an American indie music project formed in 2010 by singer-songwriter Kathryn Crutchfield, known professionally as Katie Crutchfield.
+The project was established following the breakup of her previous band P.S.
 Eliot.
-The band is named after Waxahatchee Creek in Alabama, where Crutchfield grew up.
-Originally an acoustic solo project, her recordings now tend to involve a full backing band.
-As Waxahatchee, she has released six solo studio albums to date: American Weekend (2012), Cerulean Salt (2013), Ivy Tripp (2015), Out in the Storm (2017), Saint Cloud (2020) and Tigers Blood (2024), which was nominated for the 2025 Grammy Award for Best Americana Album.
-Outside of Waxahatchee, Crutchfield is a member of alternative country duo Plains, alongside Jess Williamson, and the indie rock band Snocaps, which features her twin sister Allison Crutchfield, MJ Lenderman and Brad Cook.
+The name Waxahatchee derives from Waxahatchee Creek in Alabama, where Crutchfield grew up.
+Initially an acoustic solo endeavor, the project has evolved to include recordings with a full backing band.
+Waxahatchee has released six studio albums: American Weekend (2012), Cerulean Salt (2013), Ivy Tripp (2015), Out in the Storm (2017), Saint Cloud (2020), and Tigers Blood (2024).
+The latter was nominated for the 2025 Grammy Award for Best Americana Album.
+In addition to her work as Waxahatchee, Crutchfield is a member of the alternative country duo Plains, with Jess Williamson, and the indie rock band Snocaps, which features her twin sister Allison Crutchfield, MJ Lenderman, and Brad Cook.

 50+ tracks in our catalogue